smutch/hwsa2021-slides/PITCHME.md

 ![bg blur:4px brightness:0.2 contrast:80%](./assets/chris-ried-ieic5Tq8YMk-unsplash.jpg)
 ![](white)

-* Presentation
+* Presentation on optimisation
-    - Optimisation
+    - Profiling
-    - Documentation
+    - Testing
-    - Tips, tricks & tools
+    - Speeding up Python code
 * Practical
     - Open ended session with a short code to try some of these techniques out on.
     - **:trophy: Competition :trophy:**: Who can achieve the greatest speed-up? :stopwatch: